 My love of teaching and the joy that I find in creating lead me to found a non-profit community arts program in 2009.
 The program was designed to soften the line between fine arts and craft and allowed everyone that created to be an artist.
 The program featured classes, art support groups, music jams, a gallery and community outreach.
 The program served countless souls before life shifted and we closed its doors in 2013.

 My art has changed direction and I have become and continue to grow as an eclectic artist.
-I have found inspiration and support through the program and its participants, art show opportunities, my involvement in our local art league and the many talented artists that I am proud to have in my life as family and friends.
+I have found inspiration and support through past and present students, art show opportunities, my involvement in our local art league and the many talented artists that I am proud to have in my life as family and friends.
 I am enjoying this creative journey that combines my past art, a waste not-want not life and a love of the natural world around me.
 Share this journey with me as my art has continues growing and branching out in many directions.